What will have your audience reaching for their phones in record time? Extraneous Movement.

-During a recent practice session, a speaker said to me, “I know you’re going to yell at me, but I just have to move anyway!”
+During a recent practice session, a speaker said , “I know you’re going to yell at me, but I just have to move anyway!”
 That statement is funny for two reasons.
-First, I never yell.
+First, we never yell.
 And second, it’s a scientific fact that movement stimulates the brain and helps memory.
 It’s why we recommend lots of walks while constructing and reviewing talk-tracks.
 But that’s the work of preparation, not delivery.
 Exceptional speakers know the difference.

-At the extreme, an audience can get dizzy watching a presenter move randomly across a stage.
-You’ve witnessed it and probably done it yourself.
-It’s what we call “roaming” in the biz and it’s a bad habit speakers need to overcome to become memorable.
-And that’s our New Year’s motto: you have to overcome to become.
+At the extreme, an audience can get dizzy watching a presenter wander around the stage.
+It’s what we call “roaming” in the biz and it’s a bad habit speakers need to address in order to be memorable.

 Here are three things you can do to wow your audience: